Learning and Sharing

 aNNRm71eb2FQgj9rUVnV2VFHQSOHFAOX0cuRDWHu4P4r5btoTVx1cV88jMj8

-After creating the app, go to the Overview page and copy the Object ID.
-Save this ID in Notepad, as you’ll need it later to create an unlimited Client Secret with PowerShell.
+Once you’ve created the app, navigate to the Overview page and copy the Object ID.
+Save this ID in Notepad, as it will be needed later to generate an unlimited Client Secret using PowerShell.

 kCuK6s0Yh9fVsvKyhmDpFUWjZVovOq31U45EChqu0N8704QGNVsM1fXDyB8X